Are you suffering from trapped nerves?

-This pain generally is described as a sharp shooting unpleasant sensation along the arm or the leg and often follows the path of the nerve.
+These pains from trapped nerves are described as a sharp shooting unpleasant sensation along the arm or the leg.
+This uncomfortable sensation often follows the path of the nerve.
 These patterns of radiating nerve pain can lead astute clinicians to identify the cause of the problem.

-If necessary we will organize X-Rays in order that we can actually see any adverse changes that are happening to your spine.
-When we are happy that we have all the necessary information to give you the very best care, we will then outline our recommended treatment protocol.
+During a full consultation, our chiropractors determine whether or not you are a suitable candidate for the chiropractic care we offer.
+This consultation includes a thorough case history and any necessary orthopedic and neurological exams.
+If needed, our team will organize X-Rays so that we can see any adverse changes happening to your spine.
+Furthermore, when we have all the necessary information to give you the best chiropractic care, our chiropractors will then outline your recommended treatment protocol.

-Obviously, the earlier the intervention, the greater the likelihood of total resolution of symptoms.
-Suffering with radicular pain is unnecessary.
+The earlier the intervention, the higher the likelihood of total resolution of symptoms.
+In conclusion, suffering from radicular pain is unnecessary.

 “I can only describe the pain I was getting down the back and side of my legs as unbearable.
 I was told that I was facing surgery if things deteriorated further.
 I had tried everything, massage, pilates, physiotherapy, and only received short term relief; always the pain came back.